Tuesday, December 30, 2025

 This building, Costanera Center, at 300 meters, is the tallest building in Latin America.

 The view from our hotel room window.
 We were able to take long walks from our hotel.
-We stopped at a German-themed restaurant for a very tasty lunch.
-Dinner was at our top-floor, outdoor, hotel restaurant.
+We stopped at a nearby German-themed restaurant for a very tasty lunch.
+Dinner was at our top-floor outdoor hotel restaurant.
 Does this remind you of Hollywood hills, California?

 Our trip did not end here.
-From Santiago, we flew to Orlando, Florida, to visit friends and family.
+We probably would have spent more time in Chile except that we were due in Washington, DC, for Christmas.
+From Santiago, we flew to Orlando, Florida, (via Panama) to visit friends and family.
 Then we flew from Tampa to Dulles airport in DC to spend Christmas with our son, wife, and grandkids before finally flying home to Colorado.

 No comments: